nickvecchioni/ballast/README.md

 ### Inference Sidecar (Optional)

-For vLLM token-level metrics, add the sidecar to your inference pods:
+For vLLM or TGI token-level metrics, add the sidecar to your inference pods:

 ```bash
 # Enable sidecar auto-injection